-EmployIndy's vision for this critical economic development work in Central Indiana is outlined in its new Strategic Plan (releasing in March 2023) and centered on four primary goals:
+EmployIndy's vision for this critical economic development work in Central Indiana is outlined in its Strategic Plan and centered on four primary goals:

 - 1. Elevate implementation of high-quality initiatives for individuals and employers to succeed in a rapidly changing 21st Century economy; - 2.
 Build capacity among ecosystem partners to ensure quality services through training and support across Marion County; - 3.
 Utilize data to prioritize equity among interventions in the workforce development ecosystem that lead to economic mobility; and - 4.
 Promote and support systems change to ensure an enabling environment that promotes success in the education through workforce pipeline.